chiragpc2004/Image-to-story/README.md

 # Image-to-story
-This application converts an image into an audio story.
+This application converts an image into a story.